davidholiday/camel-harness/README.md

 * __override app behavior based on runtime context?__

     * this is what the AppContextLifecycle Harness is for.
+In a nutshell, you'll write a method that overrides one of the default AppContextLifecycle stage methods.
 See ```com.davidholiday.camel.harness.context.HarnessedAppContextLifecycle``` for example.
-Note that this will completely override the default behaviour of the base AppContextLifecycle object.

 * __have the service use a mock in some runtime contexts but not in others?__